 Welcome to the Cochrane Nursing

-The Mission of Cochrane Nursing (CN) is to engage with the needs of the nursing community globally by leading and initiating strategic activities which promote nursing participation in EBHC, and by active dissemination of Cochrane evidence to diverse nursing audiences who might not otherwise be aware of Cochrane reviews relevant to their scope of practice.
+The Mission of Cochrane Nursing (CN) is to engage with the needs of the nursing community globally by leading and initiating strategic activities which promote nursing participation in evidence-based health care (EBHC), and by active dissemination of Cochrane evidence to diverse nursing audiences who might not otherwise be aware of Cochrane reviews relevant to their scope of practice.

 The core functions of Cochrane Nursing fall into three major areas: